Thomas Knight (murderer)

-Thomas Otis Knight (February 4, 1951 – January 7, 2014) was an American fugitive who was executed in Florida for murder.
-In 1974, Knight murdered a Miami couple after forcing them to withdraw $50,000 USD from a bank.
+Thomas Otis Knight (February 4, 1951 – January 7, 2014) was an American fugitive and serial killer who was executed in Florida for murder.
+In 1974, Knight murdered a Miami couple after forcing them to withdraw US$50,000 from a bank.
 While awaiting trial, Knight and ten other inmates escaped from jail and went on a crime spree, during which he murdered a store clerk in an armed robbery.
 He was added to the FBI Ten Most Wanted Fugitives list on December 12, 1974, and was captured on December 31, 1974.

 Knight was sentenced to death in 1975 for the Miami murders.
 While on death row, he committed a fourth murder, in which he fatally stabbed a corrections officer.
 After spending thirty-nine years on death row, Knight was executed on January 7, 2014.
-He holds the record for spending the longest amount of time on death row in the United States before being executed.
 Knight was once described as a poster boy for the death penalty and his case has been referenced by supporters of capital punishment.